 Further analysis of this relationship shows that there is indeed a positive statistically significant relationship between the US equities market and taxable income and tax liability in California.
 Using data from 1958 to 2020, we model total taxable income as a function of the S&P 500 Total Return Index, real GDP growth in the US, and inflation in the state (see appendix table 1).
-We then estimate the relationship between the change in taxable income and change in total income tax liability specific to the pre-2012 and post-2012 period
+We then estimate the relationship between the change in taxable income tax liability specific to the pre-2012 and post-2012 period